top of page

 In acting, you have to trust that what IS…is enough.
 If you don’t, you’ll make the big mistake of trying to force something to happen, playing "ideas," and becoming a predictable actor.

 The Art of "NOT" Acting is about being fully alive and present with characters that are unique and memorable from one acting project to the next.
 Think of some of the greatest actors like Daniel Day-Lewis and Frances McDormand.
-The fact that this exceptional quality of "NOT" Acting in their work can be filmed, watched repeatedly, and never get old speaks to the power of presence in these actors.
+The fact that this exceptional quality of "NOT" acting in their work can be filmed, watched repeatedly, and never get old speaks to the power of presence in these actors.

 Are you ready to join them?
 If you're looking for an acting class that goes beyond technique and dives deep into the power of being present, join my Art of "NOT" Acting class in Los Angeles or online via Zoom, available worldwide.
 Let’s tap into your potential and bring your presence to life.